ShaanCoding/Tekh/PROGRAM-PLANNING.md

 ### Programming Documentation & Functions

-> !docs `<string>` `<string>` | Search manual pages of; python doc, java doc etc for specific entry, in addition can also search stackoverflow for questions.
+> !code-docs `<string>` `<string>` | Search manual pages of; python doc, java doc etc for specific entry, in addition can also search stackoverflow for questions.
 The format of this is `<document type i.e javadocs, stackoverflow etc>` then `<query>`

-> !beautify `<string>` | Detects and turns code into a nice readable format, it should allow plain text code to be input with beautifier and then will format it with indents and display it as a discord block with the specified language.
+> !code-beautify `<string>` | Detects and turns code into a nice readable format, it should allow plain text code to be input with beautifier and then will format it with indents and display it as a discord block with the specified language.
 >
 > * It should in additional automatically delete the users message BUT include the name of the user who submitted it.

-> !snippet `<string>` | Makes a database of snippets, when a snippet is requested paste it to chat, there is some intrested menu capabilities here allowing for displaying and navigating all snippets.
+> !code-snippet `<string>` | Makes a database of snippets, when a snippet is requested paste it to chat, there is some intrested menu capabilities here allowing for displaying and navigating all snippets.

 ### Maths Tookit